humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 ## Extended Module Structure

-The following structure contains some additional directories and files, which should be added for specific usecases or features.
+The following structure contains some additional directories and files, which should be added for specific use-cases or features.

 ```